Breaker Morant: Visit to England

-A letter written on 23 January 1901 was sent to Admiral Sir George Morant by the Mount Nelson Hotel in Cape Town alleging that Sergeant Morant had stayed there during November 1900, while claiming to be the Admiral's son.
-"The Breaker" had further claimed to be a war correspondent for the Daily Telegraph and had "left without discharging his liability" of £16/13s.
+A letter dated 23 January 1901 was sent to Admiral Morant by the Mount Nelson Hotel stating that Harry Morant had stayed there during November 1900, while claiming to be the Admiral's son.
+Harry Morant had further claimed to be a war correspondent for the Daily Telegraph and had "left without discharging his liability" of sixteen pounds and thirteen shillings.
 The letter concluded, "We shall esteem it a favour if you will let us know the course we had better adopt.
 We are averse to taking the matter to court till we had heard from you."
+This letter arrived at Brockenhurst Park, the home of a branch of the Morant clan, but Admiral Morant did not live there.
+The letter was received in early February 1901 by Flora Morant, whose late husband was a cousin of the admiral.
+She consulted with her solicitor and replied with a formal note advising the hotel that the admiral did not know the man referred to in their letter, and would not be held liable for his debts.